Cherokee Tiger Dwarf

 Solanum lycopersicum

 This extraordinary dwarf tomato features gorgeous bright chartreuse semi-rugose foliage on incredibly sturdy 1’-2’ plants*.
-Rarely requires support until late in the season when laden with fruits, and even then a pretty painted stake will suffice.
+Rarely requires support until late in the season when laden with tons of ripe fruits, and even then a pretty painted stake will suffice.
 Foliage color is persistent, especially given some late afternoon shade.
 Stunning in a container.
-Early and productive.
+Early and productive over the entire season.
 Our favorite tomato for edible landscaping.
 Selection of a selection made by the great tomato breeder Bill Jeffers.

-Saladette tomatoes are a dusky deep pink striped with green that becomes a shimmering gold when ripe.
+Saladette tomatoes are a dusky pink striped with light green that becomes a shimmering gold when ripe.
+Interior features striking green gel.
 Beautiful.
-Good flavor for a dwarf, sometimes even great flavor given lots of heat.
+Good flavor for a dwarf, sometimes even excellent flavor given hot weather.
 Perfect for the patio garden.
 Worth growing for the foliage alone.

 Packet contains at least 20 seeds.